lpcvoid/cpp-net-lib/README.md

 # cpp-net-lib

+***

+    This lib is under heavy development and not really ready for use yet.

 Modern, compact and cross plattform C++ network/sockets library.
 Don't mind the crappy name, I suck at naming things.